How to Hold a Broker’s Open House

 Otherwise let’s start with what exactly is a Broker’s Open House, and how do you hold a successful Broker’s Open House.

-A Broker’s Open House is an Open House showing of a property that’s exclusively for real estate professionals to attend as opposed to the home buyers themselves.
+A Broker’s Open House is an Open House for realtors and real estate professionals (as opposed to the home buyers themselves).

-These real estate professionals may include: real estate agents, brokers, title representatives and loan officers.
+In addition to agents, other real estate professionals commonly attend a “Broker’s Open”.
+These professionals may include brokers, title representatives and loan officers.

 Also while the listing agent may hope to maximize exposure to buyer’s agents, other listing agents may also attend a Broker’s Open House so they understand the inventory within the market…and what better way than physically seeing a property before the public Open House?